-- a.
-A county that the Secretary of Commerce has designated one of the most economically depressed counties in the State pursuant to G.S.
-143B-437A. - b.
-That part of a rural county whose poverty rate is at least one hundred fifty percent (150%) of the State poverty rate.
-For the purpose of this subsection, the poverty rate is the percentage of the population with income below the latest annual federal poverty guidelines issued by the United States Department of Health and Human Services. - c.
-That part of a rural county whose rate of unemployment is at least double the State rate of unemployment. - d.
-That part of a rural county that experiences an actual or imminent loss of jobs in a number that is equal to or exceeds five percent (5%) of the total number of jobs in the part. - (2) Rural county A county that the United States Office of Management and Budget has not designated as a metropolitan county.

-The Rural Economic Development Center, Inc., shall report quarterly to the Joint Legislative Commission on Governmental Operations and the Department of Commerce on the use of the funds allocated in this subsection and on the outcomes achieved by the program.

-- (a7) The North Carolina Capital Access Program Of the funds appropriated in this act from the General Fund to the Rural Economic Development Center, Inc., the sum of one million dollars (\$1,000,000) for the 1994-95 fiscal year shall be used to establish the North Carolina Capital Access Program.
-The program shall leverage this public investment along with private sector resources to stimulate additional financing opportunities for a broad portfolio of small business concerns in North Carolina.
-The Program shall encourage commercial banks and other depository institutions to provide access to debt capital, thereby promoting a more effective and efficient debt market to provide economic opportunity, create jobs, enhance productivity, and spur innovation. - (1) Definitions The following definitions apply in this subsection: - a.
-Financial institution Any federally chartered or state chartered commercial ban, savings and loan, savings bank, or credit union.
+A county that the Secretary of Commerce has designated one of 1 a.
+2 the most economically depressed counties in the State pursuant 3 to G.S.
+143B-437A.
+4 b.
+That part of a rural county whose poverty rate is at least one 5 hundred fifty percent (150%) of the State poverty rate.
+For the 6 purpose of this subsection, the poverty rate is the percentage of 7 the population with income below the latest annual federal 8 poverty guidelines issued by the United States Department of 9 Health and Human Services.
+10 That part of a rural county whose rate of unemployment is at c. least double the State rate of unemployment.
+11 12 d.
+That part of a rural county that experiences an actual or imminent loss of jobs in a number that is equal to or exceeds 13 14 five percent (5%) of the total number of jobs in the part.
+15 (2) Rural county - A county that the United States Office of Management 16 and Budget has not designated as a metropolitan county.
+17 The Rural Economic Development Center, Inc., shall report quarterly to the Joint 18 Legislative Commission on Governmental Operations and the Department of 19 Commerce on the use of the funds allocated in this subsection and on the outcomes 20 achieved by the program.
+21 (a7) The North Carolina Capital Access Program - Of the funds appropriated 22 in this act from the General Fund to the Rural Economic Development Center, Inc., the 23 sum of one million dollars (\$1,000,000) for the 1994-95 fiscal year shall be used to 24 establish the North Carolina Capital Access Program.
+The program shall leverage this 25 public investment along with private sector resources to stimulate additional financing opportunities for a broad portfolio of small business concerns in North Carolina.
+The 26 27 Program shall encourage commercial banks and other depository institutions to provide access to debt capital, thereby promoting a more effective and efficient debt market to 28 29 provide economic opportunity, create jobs, enhance productivity, and spur innovation.
+30 Definitions - The following definitions apply in this subsection: (1) 31 Financial institution - Any federally chartered or state a.
+32 chartered commercial ban, savings and loan, savings bank, or credit union.
+33 34 Participating financial institution - Any financial institution b.
+35 that has entered into a participation agreement with the Center in accordance with the provisions set forth in this section.
+36 Enrolled loan - Loan made by a participating financial 37 c.
+38 institution in accordance with this section.
+39 (2) The Center may enter into participating agreements with any financial institution determined to have sufficient lending experience and 40 financial and managerial capacity to participate in the Program.

-- b.
-Participating financial institution Any financial institution that has entered into a participation agreement with the Center in accordance with the provisions set forth in this section.
+Participating financial institutions - Upon entering into the participation agreement with the Center, the financial institution shall

-Enrolled loan Loan made by a participating financial - c.
-Enrolled loan Loan made by a participating financial institution in accordance with this section. - (2) The Center may enter into participating agreements with any financial institution determined to have sufficient lending experience and financial and managerial capacity to participate in the Program. - (3) Participating financial institutions Upon entering into the participation agreement with the Center, the financial institution shall become a participating financial institution eligible to enroll loans under the Program. - (4) The Rural Economic Development Center shall administer the Program as established in this section and monitor the Program to ensure compliance with applicable State and federal laws, rules, and relevant court decisions. - (5) The Program will have as a goal to leverage public funds with private sector resources on the basis of 20 private dollars to every one public dollar. - (6) Of the funds appropriated for the Capital Access Program, the sum of fifty thousand dollars (\$50,000) for the 1994-95 fiscal year shall be used to cover expenses in administering this Program.
+- become a participating financial institution eligible to enroll loans under the Program. - (4) The Rural Economic Development Center shall administer the Program as established in this section and monitor the Program to ensure compliance with applicable State and federal laws, rules, and relevant court decisions. - (5) The Program will have as a goal to leverage public funds with private sector resources on the basis of 20 private dollars to every one public dollar. - (6) Of the funds appropriated for the Capital Access Program, the sum of fifty thousand dollars (\$50,000) for the 1994-95 fiscal year shall be used to cover expenses in administering this Program.